browserkids/web-components/README.md

     Available settings:
     - `pattern` (default: `/^@(?<event>[^.]+).?(?<modifier>.+)?/`), adjust the RegEx pattern for finding event hooks.
     - `cleanUp` (default: `true`), remove attributes after finding reference.
-    - `findAttributes`, function for finding attributes.
-This is **only** mandatory if you [single-import] this function.

 1. **[upgrade($el, template)](./src/upgrade.js)**

     All-in-one function that will run `createShadowRoot`, `bindEventListeners`, `findReferences`.

-    :warning: If you [single-import] this function, make sure all necessary functions are known to the global scope.

     ```html
     <my-custom-element></my-custom-element>